PracticalEngineering/Easy-Piano-Note-System/README.md

      It outputs a long picture, so it´s currently just for screens, and not for print out.

-Feel free to tell me what you think about it, which songs you would like to have, or whatever is on your mind:
+Feel free to tell me what you think about it, which songs you would like to have, or whatever is on your mind.
+You can as well join the Discord conmunity: https://discord.gg/CXdug2Fw